atomisthq/docs/docs/developer/docker-steps.md

 });
 ```

-The first argument, `displayName`, behaves the same as [`displayName` for any Build action](https://docs.atomist.com/developer/build/#the-build-goal): it provides a more specific identifier for logs and such.
+The first argument behaves similarly to the as [`displayName` for any Build action](https://docs.atomist.com/developer/build/#the-build-goal): it provides a more specific identifier for logs and such.

 After that comes the `container` argument, which is where a bulk of the logic resides.
 The format of the resulting command is in the form of